outdatedbrowser/outdated-browser/README.md

 5. Targeting browsers:

-    You can do it using Internet Explorer browsers as reference to a CSS3 property.
+    You can do it in two ways: using Internet Explorer browsers as reference or specifying a CSS property.
+The outcome is the same, choose what is easier for you.

     Lower Than:
-     * "IE11" -> browsers that dont support "borderImage"
+    * "IE11","borderImage"
-     * "IE10" -> browsers that dont support "transform"
+    * "IE10", "transform"
-     * "IE9"  -> browsers that dont support "boxShadow"
+    * "IE9", "boxShadow"
-     * "IE8"  -> browsers that dont support "borderSpacing"
+    * "IE8", "borderSpacing"

 And you're done!